 - Use egg whites (with or without vegetarian sausage) for lean protein with little cholesterol and stick to all your goals.

-Tips for making this egg white omelet with vegetarian sausage:
+Tips for making this sausage omelet with egg whites

 - Use a combination of olive oil plus olive oil cooking spray plus a nonstick pan to make this recipe with fewer calories.